Figamus/Bhoba/README.md

 # B.H.O.B.A.
 ### Bounty Hunter Operation Basic Assistant
-MCVC Built in C# using Entity & Identity.
+MVC Built in C# using Entity & Identity Framework.

 ## What is BHOBA